voostindie/vincents-productivity-suite-for-alfred/README.md

 - Set focus to an area and
     - Show the name of the area (or a nice label) in BitBar
     - Change the desktop wallpaper
-- Create a new notes according to a template in iA Writer
+- Create new notes according to a template in iA Writer
 - Browse documents in Alfred
 - Browse reference material in Alfred
 - Select a note and: